giuragu/regolamento-bilancio-democrazia-partecipata-sangiuseppejato/docs/README.md

 **Benvenuti** in questa pagina di visualizzazione di testo

+> {==
+>
-> {==Formatting can also be applied to blocks, by putting the opening and closing tags on separate lines and adding new lines between the tags and the content.
-Formatting can also be applied to blocks, by putting the opening and closing tags on separate lines and adding new lines between the tags and the content.==}
+> Formatting can also be applied to blocks, by putting the opening and closing tags on separate lines and adding new lines between the tags and the content.
+Formatting can also be applied to blocks, by putting the opening and closing tags on separate lines and adding new lines between the tags and the content.
+>
+> ==}

 ## elenco puntato